 Combine the butter or olive oil, garlic, and almonds in the same large pot or in a separate large skillet over medium heat.
 Stir for 1-2 minutes or until garlic is browned slightly.

-Add the drained green beans, salt, and lemon juice to the pot.
+Add the drained green beans to the almond garnish along with salt and lemon juice.
 Toss and warm up the green beans for 2-3 minutes.

 Meal Prep and Storage